jdmonin/JSettlers2/doc/Database.md

 you should also read section "Password Encryption (BCrypt)", which includes timing tests to find the right Work Factor for your server.

+## JSettlers Features which use the Database

-### Storing Game Scores in the DB (optional)
+### Storing Game Stats and Scores in the DB (optional)

-Game scores can optionally be saved for reports or community-building.
-To automatically save all completed game results in the database, use this option when starting the JSettlers server:
+Game scores and stats can optionally be saved for reports or community-building.

+- For players whose account/nickname is in the database (optional), their total wins and losses are counted in the `users` table
+- You can save all completed game results and stats in the database:
+  Winner name, per-player scores, game options, duration.
+  This isn't active by default, and must be turned on in the server config:
+  Either use this option when starting the JSettlers server:

         -Djsettlers.db.save.games=Y

   Or, in your server's jsserver.properties file, add the line:

         jsettlers.db.save.games=Y

+  Game stats and scores are kept in the `games2` and `games2_players` tables.
+  (Or if DB hasn't been upgraded, `games`.)

 ### Creating JSettlers Player Accounts in the DB (optional)